buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

-Combining the numerican and categorical preprocessor, inside a column transformer, this is what the finished baseline preprocessor looks like:
+Combining the numerical and categorical preprocessor, inside a column transformer, this is what the finished baseline preprocessor looks like:

 <iframe
  src="assets/htmls/baseline_preprocessing.html"